2018 Santa Fe High School shooting: Reactions

 The residents of Santa Fe largely declined media attention and also did not support political gun control actions.
 After the shooting, the president of the school district's Board of Trustees said the district's policies and procedures worked, and that it was not the failure of the procedures that accounted for the incident, adding someone intent on entering the school to create havoc would be able to do so in any event.As a result of the shooting, the district planned to renovate the northwest area of the campus, including sealing off the art rooms in which the shooting occurred, as well as the adjacent hallway.
 A new hallway and counselor's office was to be installed.
 A new protection plan was unveiled for the 2018–2019 school year, with metal detectors at each entrance and police officers patrolling the campus with donated AR-15s equipped with rifle optics.

-The organizers of the March for Our Lives, from the Parkland high school shooting three months earlier, tweeted "Though this is the 22nd school shooting this year, we urge those reading this not to sweep it under the rug and forget."
+The organizers of March for Our Lives tweeted "Though this is the 22nd school shooting this year, we urge those reading this not to sweep it under the rug and forget."